-The Master of Arts in Educational Leadership - Higher Education/Student Affairs (HESA) offers a practice-based experience designed to prepare the next generation of practitioners in higher education and student affairs.
+The Master of Arts in Educational Leadership - Higher Education/Student Affairs (HESA) offers a practice-based experience to prepare the next generation of higher education and student affairs practitioners.
 Recognized for its academic excellence across the region, the program is ideal for those seeking entry-level positions in the field and those aspiring to become student Affairs administrators.
-HESA offers a flexible course schedule, including several delivery formats (evenings, weekend, week-long, hybrid, online, and distance learning formats).
+HESA offers a flexible course schedule, including several delivery formats (evenings, weekends, week-long, hybrid, online, and distance learning formats).

 The program offers a practice-based experience for students.
-You will work with faculty who are skilled in connecting theory and practice, exploring leadership, diversity, assessment, legal, professional, and ethical issues in Higher Education/Student Affairs.
+You will work with faculty skilled in connecting theory and practice, exploring leadership, diversity, assessment, legal, professional, and ethical issues in Higher Education/Student Affairs.
 While enrolled in the program, you will engage in-field experiences in one or more student affairs areas of interest through a supervised internship.
-The Program is guided by CAS (Council for the Advancement of Standards in Higher Education) standards for student affairs, as well as ACPA (American College Personnel Association) standards.
+The Program is guided by CAS (Council for the Advancement of Standards in Higher Education) standards for student affairs and ACPA (American College Personnel Association) standards.
+Our program seeks to create an inclusive environment that celebrates the unique identities of our students and co-constructs a supportive learning community.
 The program develops Student Affairs Professionals who: